 Prior to joining Johns Hopkins in 2012, Dr. Goldenberg was on the faculty of the University of Colorado School of Medicine and served as director of the Children's Clinical Research Organization and co-director of the Pediatric Thrombosis and Stroke Programs at Children's Hospital Colorado.
 He also served as director of the Department of Clinical Science and Safety at CPC Clinical Research, a non-profit clinical trials management organization affiliated with the University of Colorado, after having served as director of Clinical Research for the Mountain States Regional Hemophilia and Thrombosis Center.

-Dr. Goldenberg received a five-year Career Development Award from the National Institutes of Health/National Heart, Lung and Blood Institute and also received the Eberhard E. Mammen Award for Excellence in Hemostasis and Thrombosis in 2012.
-He was a member of the American Heart Association's Writing Committee on Venous Thromboembolic Disease and a pediatric representative to the Surgeon General's Workshops on Deep Vein Thrombosis Surveillance (co-sponsored by the Centers for Disease Control).
+Dr. Goldenberg is the Pediatric Subcommittee chair-elect of the Scientific and Standardization Committee of the International Society of Thrombosis and Haemostasis.
+In addition, he was a member of the American Heart Association's Writing Committee on Venous Thromboembolic Disease and a pediatric representative to the Surgeon General's Workshops on Deep Vein Thrombosis Surveillance (co-sponsored by the Centers for Disease Control).
 He serves on the editorial board of Thrombosis Research, has been a reviewer for Lancet, Lancet Oncology, Pediatrics, Blood, and other journals, and speaks nationally on coagulation disorders, stroke, and clinical research methods.